wonseop-lee/wonseop-lee/README.md

 ### Personal Projects
 **Marble**
 - an Instagram clone that users can interact with basic features of Instagram
+- React, PostgreSQL, Express

 **Vehicle VIN Decoder**
-- a Ajax project that decodes VIN of a vehicle that fetches vehicle data from NHTSA Api
+- a Ajax project that decodes VIN of a vehicle by fetching vehicle data from NHTSA Api
+- Javascript, CSS3, HTML5

 ### Currently